 The figure suddenly stops, returns to their chair, and gets dressed again, this time in a salmon sweater and light-coloured jeans.
 A European girl, an ordinary woman who perhaps refers to the most dissonant and frightening figure of all.
 Like any other person, she gets up, walks toward the center, and smiles at us.
 Darkness.

-‘Sorry but I feel slighty disentified…’, a solo by Benjamin Khan for and with Cherish Menzo, is part of SPAZIO GRIOT’s summer artistic program, SEDIMENTS.
-After Memory, that includes an exhibition (June 30-September 4), curated by Johanne Affricot and Eric Otieno Sumba, and a public program with a final event on Sept.
-1 at Pavilion 9a of Mattatoio museum in Rome.
+‘Sorry but I feel slighty disedentified…’, a solo by Benjamin Khan for and with Cherish Menzo was part of SPAZIO GRIOT’s summer artistic program SEDIMENTS.
+After Memory.
+It includes an exhibition (June 30-September 4) with Victor Fotso Nyie, Muna Mussie, Las Nietas de Nonó, Christian Offman, curated by Johanne Affricot and Eric Otieno Sumba, and a public program with a final event on Sept.
+1, a performative action by artist Muna Mussie at Pavilion 9a of Mattatoio museum in Rome.

 – Camilla Giaccio